Recording an Activity

 App Data Usage

-While recording there is no data usage unless you're viewing the maps, or have Live Segments or Beacon turned ON.
-Otherwise, the app just uses GPS while recording.
-Once you've finished recording the app will need to transfer some data to sync the activity with the Strava servers.
-That's typically about 1MB for two hours of recording but can vary a bit.
+While recording, there is no data usage unless you view the maps or have Live Segments or Beacon turned ON.
+Otherwise, the app uses GPS while recording.
+Once you've finished recording, the app will need to transfer some data to sync the activity with the Strava servers.
+That's typically about 1MB for two hours of recording, but it can vary slightly.
 There will also be a small amount of data transfer to update your feed.
-Please note, however, that if you can wait for a wifi connection to sync the activity or view the feed then you can prevent all cellular data usage.
+Please note, however, that if you can wait for a wifi connection to sync the activity or view the feed, you can prevent all cellular data usage.